 (9) An historical preservation element which sets out plans and programs for those structures or lands in the area having historical, archaeological, architectural or similar significance.
 The historical preservation element shall be developed in consultation with and reviewed by the Division of Historical and Cultural Affairs of the Department of State.

 (10) An economic development element setting forth principles and guidelines for the commercial and industrial development, if any, and the employment and personnel utilization within the area.
 The element may detail the type of commercial and industrial development sought while correlating the present and projected employment needs of the area to other elements of the plan and may set forth methods by which a balanced and stable economic base will be pursued.
 The economic development element shall include a general area redevelopment component consisting of plans, criteria and programs for community redevelopment, including reuse of housing sites, business sites, industrial sites, central business districts, public building sites, recreational facilities and other locations.
-The economic development element shall be developed in consultation with and reviewed by the Division of Small Business, Development and Tourism.
+The economic development element shall be developed in consultation with and reviewed by the Division of Small Business.

 (h) The comprehensive plan may include such other elements as may be peculiar to and/or necessary for the area concerned and as are added by the governing body upon the recommendation of the local planning agency.

 66 Del.
 Laws, c.
 207, § 1; 70 Del.
 Laws, c.
 186, § 1; 70 Del.
 Laws, c.
 270, §§ 5-15; 71 Del.
 Laws, c.
 401, § 15; 74 Del.
 Laws, c.
 186, § 3; 78 Del.
 Laws, c.
 92, § 1; 81 Del.
 Laws, c.
 49, § 11; 81 Del.
 Laws, c.
 374, § 40.;